Dave-team/Knowledge-base/Public-speaking.md

     - Use few, big words
     - If you do really need bullet points, limit them to 3
     - If you do need to provide text, make it appear one at a time so people will still listen instead of read
+    - When seated, sit relaxed and backwards
+    - Don't fiddle with something
 - Make use of highlights and callouts to draw the eye.
 - The combined headers in your slides should tell a coherent story
 - A good reference is that we can spend 1-2 minutes on each slide
 - When you introduce a more complex visual, make sure it gets loaded on the slides step by step.
 Add new elements one by one whilst explaining each individually to the audience.
+- A longer presentation can have topic header slides throughout

 ## Preparation
+- Consider the audience:
+    - Who are they?
+    - What is an important question we can answer for them?
+    - What would I like them to remember from the talk a year from now?
 - First, write down the high level outline - the high level story you want to tell
 - Then write out the entire presentation
 - Practice:
     - First practice until you can present a coherent story with the main points
     - Then record yourself
-    - Then do a dry run in front of others
+    - Then do a dry run in front of others.
+Ask them what they got out of it.
+If not much, back to drawing board
     - Constantly reiterate and improve during this process
 - Create cue cards
 - Really know your topic to be conversational - this also eliminates the need to memorize